jesussanchezoro/ProblemInstances/README.md

 # ProblemInstances
-This repository contains the instances used in my research
+This repository contains the instances used in our research

 ## MOFLP
 This folder contains the instances related to the Multi-Objective Facility Location Problem.